James Downey (rugby union)

-James Downey (born 23 March 1981) is a former Irish rugby union player.
+James Downey (born 23 March 1981) is an Irish former rugby union player.
 He played as a centre.
 In May 2016, Downey announced his retirement from rugby.

 Early life

 Downey was educated at Belvedere College, where he won the Leinster Schools Junior Cup.

 Leinster

 Downey made his debut for his home province on 10 October 2003, against Cardiff Blues.
 He scored his first try for Leinster on 2 April 2004 against Glasgow Warriors.
 Downey left the province to join Connacht for the start of the 2004–05 season.

 Connacht

 Downey struggled to gain game time at Connacht due to injuries, managing only three games during the 2005–06 season, and was released from his contract.

 Munster

 In an effort to find more game time, Downey accepted a trial at the then Heineken Cup champions Munster.
 He made his debut against Cardiff Blues in the Celtic League on 1 September 2006.
 Downey played two more games for Munster, against Border Reivers and Glasgow Warriors, but left Munster when offered more game time with Italian club Rugby Calvisano.